RevolutionAnalytics/quickcheck/docs/tutorial.md

 ## First example

 Let's start with something very simple.
 Let's say we just wrote the function `t` for transpose.
-Using the widely used testing package `testthat`, one would like to write a test like:
+Using the widely used testing package `testthat`, one can just write a test like that:

 ```r